 The provost is the chief academic officer for the University.
 He provides leadership, ensures academic accountability, encourages innovation and entrepreneurship, facilitates the work of faculty, staff and students and serves as a public intellectual promoting the culture, spirit and value of the academy.
 The provost works closely with the president in developing University priorities and in administering program budgets and faculty personnel policies.
 As a member of the Regents' Council of Chief Academic Officers, he participates in a collegial fashion with other academic leaders in system-wide shared governance and coordination.

-Red Balloon Project: Re-Imagining Undergraduate Education - - documents, blog and community Foresight 2020 - A Strategic Agenda for Higher Education -- agenda, timeline
+Institutional Effectiveness, Faculty Development Presentation FHSU's Red Balloon Website Red Balloon Project: Re-Imagining Undergraduate Education - - documents, blog and community Foresight 2020 - A Strategic Agenda for Higher Education

 Thinking about becoming a future Tiger student or faculty member?
 Take a virtual tour of our campus!
 Learn about our culture, student life, and faculty opportunities.
 Learn what makes Fort Hays State University a world leader in higher education.